Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS CodePipeline

 **Explanation:**
-"AWS Software Development Kit" is correct.
+AWS Software Development Kit is correct.
 The SDK provides APIs and libraries for integrating AWS services into applications.
-"AWS CodeDeploy" is incorrect; it automates code deployments.
+AWS CodeDeploy is incorrect; it automates code deployments.
-"AWS Command Line Interface (CLI)" is incorrect; it is for command-line management, not application integration.
+AWS Command Line Interface (CLI) is incorrect; it is for command-line management, not application integration.
-"AWS CodePipeline" is incorrect; it is for CI/CD, not direct integration.
+AWS CodePipeline is incorrect; it is for CI/CD, not direct integration.

 ---